secsh, ssh

 CONFIGURATION FILES

 secsh obtains configuration data from the following sources in the following order: command line options, user's configuration in the Windows registry, and system-wide configuration (stored in the Windows registry and configured with the PTC MKS Toolkit control panel applet).
-For each parameter, the first obtained value will be used.
-The configuration files contain sections bracketed by Host specifications, and that section is only applied for hosts that match one of the patterns given in the specification.
-The matched host name is the one given on the command line.
+Unless noted otherwise, for each parameter, the first obtained value will be used.
+The configuration files contain sections separated by Host specifications, and that section is only applied for hosts that match one of the patterns given in the specification.
+The matched host name is usually the one given on the command line (see the CanonicalizeHostname option for exceptions).

 Since the first obtained value for each parameter is used, more host-specific declarations should be given near the beginning of the file, and general defaults at the end.